UniVerseCorp/AudioFlare-Harmony/README.md

 ## About This Project

-Audioflare emerged from my side project endeavors at [Smol AI](https://smol.ai), specifically aimed at exploring the capabilities of [Cloudflare AI workers](https://developers.cloudflare.com/workers-ai/).
+Audioflare emerged from my side project endeavours at [Smol AI](https://smol.ai), specifically aimed at exploring the capabilities of [Cloudflare AI workers](https://developers.cloudflare.com/workers-ai/).
 The project demonstrates a practical use case by orchestrating a series of AI workers to process an audio file of up to 30 seconds.
 Here’s a walkthrough of the core functionality:

 1. **Transcription**:
    - Initially, the audio file is transcribed using Cloudflare's Speech to Text worker, which is built on OpenAI's `whisper` API.